By Andy Flounders, senior bakery application specialist

 Modular systems for softness or strength

-In our bakery labs at DuPont, we’ve worked on a third possibility aimed at striking a happy balance – two modular systems: a strengthener that provides stability and volume, and a softener to keep the crumb softer for longer.
+In our bakery labs at Nutrition & Biosciences, we’ve worked on a third possibility aimed at striking a happy balance – two modular systems: a strengthener that provides stability and volume, and a softener to keep the crumb softer for longer.
 Each module comprises a tailored combination of emulsifiers and enzymes.

 When making baguettes in markets where the flour is typically weak in quality, industrial bakeries have the option to use more of the strengthening module to obtain uniform volume and height from batch to batch.